Goob-hub/Chip-8-emulator/README.md

 ## For building the sdl version:

-- make sdl (Will output the binary of the chip8 in build/sdl directories)
+- **make sdl:** Will output the binary of the chip8 in build/sdl directories

-- Example command to run it: ./build/sdl/chip8 ./Roms/IBMLogo.ch8 --delayQuirk --memoryQuirk --shiftingQuirk --vfResetQuirk
+- **Example command to run sdl native build:** ./build/sdl/chip8 ./Roms/IBMLogo.ch8 --delayQuirk --memoryQuirk --shiftingQuirk --vfResetQuirk

 ### List of flags you can add to toggle quirks when running the sdl build of the chip8: